Cardano-Project-Catalyst-Community/Catalyst-Circle/Meetings/Meeting22.md

 Share information regarding the voting process
 Figure out times for the following week to include other candidates at a more convenient time Figure out DD estimated schedule
+Notify each other about opportunities to join spaces etc to help continue this conversation in an open forum.

 ## Next meeting: